-Course Level: Scholarship is available for pursuing undergraduate, graduate and PhD degree level.
+Course Level: Scholarships are available for pursuing undergraduate, graduate and PhD degree program.

 Scholarship Provider: Taiwan International Cooperation and Development Fund (TaiwanICDF)

 -Be a citizen of a country on the List of Countries Eligible for TaiwanICDF Scholarship and satisfy any specific criteria established by his or her country and/or government of citizenship.